 - Seasoning – Salt, paprika, smoked paprika, cayenne, and fresh parsley

-- Olives – I used a mix of Castelvetrano green olives and Kalamata olives.
+- Olives – I used a mix of Castelvetrano (green) and Kalamata (black).
 Any flavorful pitted olives will work.

 - Peppers – Roasted red peppers are what I used in the recipe.
 For a spicier recipe switch to thinly sliced fresh hot peppers in the mix.

 Take your bread and pulse it in the food processor until you have fairly small crumbs.
-No need to remove the crust unless it’s gotten hard (if the bread is older).
+No need to remove the crust unless it’s gotten hard.
 Chewy crust is fine though.

 Saute them in olive oil to brown and crisp them up.
 Add salt and garlic and cook the garlic a bit, about 30 seconds.
 Then add in the spices and get them distributed and a little toasted, another 30 seconds.

-Take the toasted bread crumbs off the heat and toss with the parsley.
+Take the toasted crumbs off the heat and toss with the parsley.

 You can do this up to one day ahead!